 Leave white space around your CTAs and create a high contrast between your elements.
 You can also use large font sizes and bolded words to make your buttons even more noticeable.

-Need help creating some persuasive CTA’s?
-You should contact us and we could set you up with a team that will give your users the little extra push they need to convert.
+Need help creating some persuasive CTAs?
+Contact us and let's set you up with a team that will give your users the little extra push they need to convert.

-In the meantime, you could check out our training courses for up to date and effective marketing practises that will take your business to the next level!
+In the meantime, check out our training courses for the latest and effective marketing practises that will take your business to the next level!